 So is Avril Lavigne.

-As is Celine Dion, who’s heart will always go on.
+As is Celine Dion, whose heart will always go on.

 Canada is also home to the world’s smallest jail, located in Ontario.
-It is only 270 square feet.
+It’s only 270 square feet.

 Toronto dwellers hold more university degrees than any other big city in the world.

-Canada has just one desert in British Columbia.
+Canada has just one desert, located in British Columbia.
 The desert is only 15 miles long.

 In 1883, the baseball glove was invented in Canada.